-For ages, Google Earth has remained people’s go-to service for browsing our globe.
-All from the comfort of their home and couches.
-Google Earth was completely overhauled in 2017.
-And that introduced more virtual tours to the world’s most exotic places and cultures.
-This gives you a chance to learn more about them.
+For ages, Google Earth has remained the go-to service for browsing our globe.
+You can use this app to visit all corners of the planet from the comfort of your living room.
+In 2017, Google Earth was also completely overhauled to add more features.
+This overhaul included additional Google virtual tours to the world’s most remote and amazing places.

-Here are the thirteen best virtual tours on Google Earth you should explore.
+Here are the best Google Maps tours that are available on Google Earth.

-Follow along as Google Earth briefs you on thirty historic landmarks declared as World Heritage sites by UNESCO.
-The virtual tour provides quick summaries on each.
-This includes India’s Taj Mahal, Cambodia’s Towers of Angkor Wat, Seville’s Catedral de Sevilla, and others.
+Looking to dive into the past?
+Follow this Google Maps virtual tour as it briefs you on thirty historic landmarks that were declared World Heritage Sites by UNESCO.
+The tour includes but is not limited to, India’s Taj Mahal, Cambodia’s Towers of Angkor Wat, and Spain’s Catedral de Sevilla.

 3. This is Home